Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 Pro tip: Try their intriguing blind book date and surprise yourself with a good read (and souvenir).

 The place is small, so arrive before lunchtime to find a table.
-Also, look for a table on the second floor of the cafe for a better view.
-Enjoy your meal!
+Also, look for a table on the second floor of the cafe for a better view, and enjoy your meal.
 Or in Dutch, smakelijk eten!

-Anyway, stroll down the Kalverstraat until the Dam Square.
-The most important square in the country houses the Royal Palace, the New Church (De Nieuwe Kerk), and the National Monument for the remembrance of WW2.
+Stroll down the Kalverstraat until the Dam Square.
+This is the most important square in the country, and it houses the Royal Palace, the New Church (De Nieuwe Kerk), and the National Monument for the remembrance of WW2.

-Ps: I know you have just had something to eat, but I feel obligated to recommend the De Drie Graefjes, near the Dam Square.
+Pssst: We know you have just had something to eat, but we feel obligated to recommend the De Drie Graefjes, near the Dam Square.
 They have delicious pies!
-(I love their lemon pie).
+(We love their lemon pie).

 Go on a Canal Cruise

-Explore this underground area a bit, after all, it’s free, right?
+Explore this underground area a bit, after all, it’s free.
 Also, look for the colorful mural of the artist Kobra.
-“Let me be myself” is an enormous graffiti of Anne Frank painted on the NDSM-Werf building.
+“Let me be myself” is an immense graffiti of Anne Frank painted on the NDSM-Werf building.